bucholski/curate/README.md

 Made for a friend who asked me for a simple currency converter in CLI.

-As I achieved my goal, the project is discontinued despite there being plenty room for improvements.
+As I achieved my goal, the project is discontinued.